Committee to decide on withdrawing AFSPA, says Nagaland after meeting with Amit Shah

 The meeting with Shah took place three days after the Nagaland Assembly unanimously passed a resolution urging the Centre to withdraw the AFSPA from the North East region, especially from Nagaland.

-The resolution was passed in condemnation of the killing of 14 civilians in Nagaland.
+The resolution was passed condemning the killing of 14 civilians.
 In a first information report, the Nagaland Police had said that the Army’s 21 Para Special Force had fired with “intention to murder and injure” the civilians.

 During the meeting with Shah on Thursday, it was decided that a Court of Enquiry will initiate disciplinary proceedings against the Army unit and personnel who are directly involved in the killings.
 Besides, the state will offer government jobs to the next of kin of the deceased.